-5.2 Structural Concepts
+5.2 Active Structure Concepts

-The main structural concept for the technology layer is the node.
+The main active structure concept for the technology layer is the node.
 This concept is used to model structural entities in this layer.
 It is identical to the node concept of UML 2.0.
 It strictly models the structural aspect of a system: its behavior is modeled by an explicit relationship to the behavioral concepts.